About our Research

-For the first phase of the study, we conducted focus groups in five locations across the United States; Las Vegas, Nevada, Wichita, KS, Houston, TX, Prince George’s County, Maryland, and Central Pennsylvania.
+For the first phase of the study, we conducted focus groups in five locations across the United States; Las Vegas, Nevada, Wichita, Kansas, Houston, Texas, Prince George’s County, Maryland, and Central Pennsylvania.
 We selected these locations because they map onto national statistics on race/ethnicity, median income, education, and industry; together, the five locations also represent cities of varying population sizes and accounted for East, West, South, and the Middle of America.
 Participation in the focus groups was limited to working age (25-64 years) individuals in the United States.
 The middle-class participants were selected using the FMCi’s definition, meaning that they had incomes that fell within the middle 60% of their local income distribution.
 In conducting these focus groups, we stratified the participants by race and gender to create a space for open conversation within each group.
 This research design allowed commonalities to surface more naturally during the focus group and made it possible for us to uncover and compare -specific themes that emerged from the data.

 In April of 2020, we began Phase II of the study, conducting one-on-one in-depth interviews with a subset of the focus group participants.
 As a result of these interviews, we were able to hone in on the new challenges that have arisen as a result of COVID-19, including balancing childcare and work, sharing household tasks, coping with mental and physical health concerns, and dealing with economic uncertainty.